christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **4 The Alexandrian School**

 In Egypt, Ptolemy I Soter, who was a Scythian continuation of the Sarmatian snake/serpent kings line, used religion to subjugate the vast and disparate peoples he ruled.
 This was likely inspired by Plato's noble lie which is a concept from his work "The Republic" where he suggests that a myth or falsehood can be used by rulers to maintain social order and promote the common good.
 The Alexandrian School then became his religion making factory.
 He was in the process of creating a universal religion and this was being achieved by gradual syncretism using local identities and blending local deities into syncretic universal savior archetypes (Interpretatio Graecae) as a transitional phase toward a universal monotheism.
 The Ptolemaic elites were conditioning the disparate populations they ruled into accepting the Serapis cult (sarp- is a Proto-Indo-European root meaning "serpent" as seen in Sanskrit sarpa, "snake".
-"Sar-Ap" translates to "Serpent-Lord" in Scythian.
+"Sar-Ap" translates to "Serpent-Lord" in Scythian).

 ![Fig.1.3](/images/SarapisAmunAgathodaemon.jpg){:width="400px"}

 Fig. 1.3 Copper statuette of the god Sarapis Amun Agathodaemon depicted as half-deity. half-snake (Egypt late Hellenistic/early Roman period 1st century BC - 1st century AD).

-The Sarapis cult eventually evolved into Christianity, which was repackaged Serapis cult and targeted at local populations (the Christogram symbolizing Jesus Christ (IHS) = "Isis-Horus-Serapis").
+The Sarapis Cult eventually evolved into Christianity, which was repackaged Serapis cult and targeted at local populations (the Christogram symbolizing Jesus Christ (IHS) = "Isis-Horus-Serapis").
 Religion was the technology that the empire used to subjugate the people they ruled.

 4.1 Judaism

 Ptolemy I Soter was also responsible for inventing Judaism.
 His aim was to subvert Canaanite identity once and for all, destroying the only contestant to Greco-Egyptian power in the world up to that point, and gradually forcing jews to accept the Serapis cult.

 It was in Alexandria at the Library of Alexandria where the Pentateuch and Septuagint were written.
-The myth of the jewish people and the Laws of Moses were based on Plato's hypothetical colony of Magnesia from his thesis called The Laws (347 BC) in which the proposed charter for the Cretan colony of Magnesia was modeled in large part on Athenian legal and constitutional traditions.
+The myth of the jewish people and the Laws of Moses were based on Plato's hypothetical colony of Magnesia from his thesis called "The Laws" (347 BC) in which the proposed charter for the Cretan colony of Magnesia was modeled in large part on Athenian legal and constitutional traditions.
 Ancestor received law from a deity, hereditary priesthood rather than king, as well as the division into 12 tribes were all part of the formula.
 Plato's Timaeus (360 BC) is where the story of Abraham comes from.
 Plato's Timaeus is also the source for Genesis 1-11 15.
 Homer's Odysseey was the source of Genesis 24, 42-46.
 The biblical concept of hell was stolen from Plato's Replublic ('Myth of Er'), and the spiritual plane of Heaven is ripped off from Plato's 'World of Forms'.
 Exodus is just a semitized retcon of Jason and the Argonauts, and the Oracles Against the Nations plagiarize the Sibylline Oracles.

-Moses = Osarseph (Osar (Osiris) and seph (son) = Son of Osirus).
-The Greek rendering of Moses and Osarseph are identical.
+Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legendary founder), but this name/title was reappropriated for the Sarapis Cult as Moses = Osarseph (Osar (Osiris) and seph (son) = Son of Osirus).
+The Greek rendering of Moses and Osarseph is identical.
 Osarseph appears in accounts by the Egyptian priest Manetho, who described him as a renegade priest leading a group of lepers in rebellion, eventually adopting the name "Moses" (Josephus.
 'Against Apion' discussing Manetho's account of Osarseph).
 Osarseph also = Serapis.
 The "Ser" symbol in Ser-apis is the same as seph meaning "son of".
 Serapis can be interpreted as "Son of Osiris-Apis", which evolved into "Son of Osiris".
 So, Serapis is just another word for Osarseph.
 Solomon = Sol-Amūn ("Sun of Amun").
 Abraham (Brahmin > Ibrahim > Abraham.
 A(Braha)m(in)) = Ab-Ram, or Son of Ram.
 Alexander was the Ram god (https://en.wikipedia.org/wiki/Horns_of_Alexander), he was also Chandragupta Maurya in India.

-The original redhead clan of Druids that ended up becoming Israelites were Celtic Scythians who migrated southwards during the early Aryan invasion of 4000 BC.
+The original redhead clan of Druids that ended up becoming Israelites were Celtic Scythians who migrated southward during the early Aryan invasion of 4000 BC.
 Scythian --> Saka --> Isaac.
-This migration coincides with the development of early bronze age civilization.
+This migration coincides with the development of early Bronze Age civilization.
 They went to Anatolia first (Galatia), then Babylon, then Canaan ('Gaulinitis' = Golan Heights).
 In Canaan, the natives then came under the suzerainty of these Celts and their entire identity, language, and religion derives from this.
-The evidence for this is paternal DNA assays (Galatian Celts carried the Celtic R1b haploytpe (10% of Ashkenazi jews), but also R1a, G2a, J2a, which are other paternal lineages that make up the bulk of jews paternal haplotypes), the fact that the Celtic languages are surprisingly Semitic with a verb-subject-object word order and a shocking amount of vocabulary overlap, and the name of Irish deities, Balor and his holiday Beltaine are cognate to Bal and Elatha the Irish Uranus is cognate to Hebrew El.
+The evidence for this is paternal DNA assays (Galatian Celts carried the Celtic R1b haplotype (10% of Ashkenazi jews), but also R1a, G2a, J2a, which are other paternal lineages that make up the bulk of jews paternal haplotypes), the fact that the Celtic languages are surprisingly Semitic with a verb-subject-object word order and a shocking amount of vocabulary overlap, and the name of Irish deities, Balor and his holiday Beltaine are cognate to Bal and Elatha the Irish Uranus is cognate to Hebrew El.
 King David (DWD) = King Druid.
 1 Samuel 16:12 claims that King David had red hair.
 As for the name 'jew', the descriptive name Judaism was never used by the Hebrews or Israelites; it appears only with Christianity.
 It comes from Yahud or Auda which comes from Iodh or Ioux.
-Iodh and Ioux are associated with the yew tree in Druidism and is sometimes linked to the concept of rebirth and regeneration.
+Iodh and Ioux are associated with the yew tree in Druidism and are sometimes linked to the concept of rebirth and regeneration.
 The ancient Celtic prefixes 'Rab' or 'Rhab' mean 'wise one' or 'seer', and a Druid equates to a Rabbi.

 As for the term 'Hebrew", it comes from the Celts who called themselves Iberi.
 The name of Abaris the Hyperborean, a Druid priest who was Pythagoras's teacher, who was the son of Seuthes (Seth), shows this.
 The term Abaris was inspired by the Semitic Iber.
-Iber was sometimes rendered as Aber or Heber and is pronounced as Hebrew in the Hebrew languages.
+Iber was sometimes rendered as Aber or Heber and is pronounced as Hebrew in the Hebrew language.
 Hyperborea, which just like Atlantis, was another name for Ireland.
 The word Atlantis means ‘The Island of Atlas’.
 The titan Atlas was a key figure in Greek mythology and is depicted as being the  bearer of the heavens.
 According to early Greek mythology, Atlas lived on the island of Hyperborea.
 Over time Hyperborea became Hybernia or Hibernia, the Roman name for Ireland.
 Iber is an ethnonym that shows up in areas where the Celtic people settled (Ebro river, Iberia, Hibernia, etc.).
 Dionysius of Alexandria in Egypt (ca. 190-264 CE) also referred to the inhabitants of Britain as Iberi.

 'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians.
 The Assyrians called the Scythians "Asguzaya" and the ancient Persians called the Scythians 'Saka'.
 In Biblical Hebrew, the Ashkuz (Ashkenaz) are considered to be a direct offshoot from the Gimirri, known as the Cimmerians to the ancient Greeks.
-Cimmerians were a middle eastern offshoot of the Celtic Cimbri tribe.
+Cimmerians were a Middle Eastern offshoot of the Celtic Cimbri tribe.

-These Celtic males mixed with Neolithic Anatolian woman before their descendants moved into Egypt (Apiru or Habiru) and Caanan and then mixed with indigenous people in those places.
-Celtic Jews (Iudii) then dissapeared after the Bar Kokhba Revolt when emperor Hadrian decimated their popuation.
-Modern Ashkenazi Jews are a hodgepodge of Neolithic (proto-Sicilian who originated in Anatolia), native Canaanites (who were literal human-neanderthal hybrids [^2]), proto-Arab Natufians (Natufians had ~20% higher Basal Eurasian -- Basal means with SSA, North Africa was green/fertile so sub-saharin Africans could cross the Sahara), and Celtic Cimbri and Celtic Galatian from Anatolia.
+These Celtic males mixed with Neolithic Anatolian women before their descendants moved into Egypt (Apiru or Habiru) and Caanan and then mixed with indigenous people in those places.
+Celtic Jews (Iudii) then disappeared after the Bar Kokhba Revolt when Emperor Hadrian decimated their population.
+Modern Ashkenazi Jews are a hodgepodge of Neolithic (proto-Sicilian who originated in Anatolia), native Canaanites (who were literal human-neanderthal hybrids [^2]), proto-Arab Natufians (Natufians had ~20% higher Basal Eurasian -- Basal means with SSA, North Africa was green/fertile so sub-Saharin Africans could cross the Sahara), and Celtic Cimbri and Celtic Galatian from Anatolia.

 The rest of the jewish religion and identity came from later incarnations of this imperial cult: I(J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the Hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).

 Abel and Cain are just a copy of Romulus and Remus.
 Judas Iscariot is a copy of Brutus.
 Genesis 4:5-31.
 Enoch, Irad, Mehujael, Methuselah, Lamech, Seth, Enosh, Kenan, Mahalalel, are copies of Titus Livy's Regal Rome of the seven kings.

-After the Serapis cult the Alexandrian School made an industry out of taking existing religions and then adding to them a psyop slave-morality foundation.
-The goal was to get the population to accept monotheism and move them towards the Sarapis cult.
-The Serapis cult, Gnosticism, Mithraism, Christianity, Manichaeanism, Valentinianism, Hermeticism (Philo of Alexandria’s syncretic philosophy to Hellenize the Canaanite religion of the levant), Buddhism (Pyrrho of Elis's syncretic attempt at subverting the Indo-Aryans in Bactria which was governed by Gaumata Bardya, Cyrus the Greats son), etc., all came from here.
+After the Serapis cult the Alexandrian School made an industry out of taking existing religions and then adding to them a psy-op slave-morality foundation.
+The goal was to get the population to accept monotheism and move them towards the Sarapis Cult.
+The Serapis Cult, Gnosticism, Mithraism, Christianity, Manichaeanism, Valentinianism, Hermeticism (Philo of Alexandria’s syncretic philosophy to Hellenize the Canaanite religion of the levant), Buddhism (Pyrrho of Elis's syncretic attempt at subverting the Indo-Aryans in Bactria which was governed by Gaumata Bardya, Cyrus the Greats son), etc., all came from here.

 **5 Julius Caesar aka Asander of Bosphorus**